 Pharmacy Benefit Management Program

-CCCSIG teamed up with Express Scripts, Inc., a pharmacy benefit management company, to provide a prescription drug program for work-related injuries.
+CCCSIG teamed up with myMatrixx, a pharmacy benefit management network, to provide a prescription drug program for work-related injuries.
 This program is available for all compensable work-related injuries with access to over 50,000 pharmacies, mail order services and a registered pharmacist available 24 hours a day.
 Injured workers are provided a Prescription Services ID so they do not have to incur out-of-pocket expense.
-For a complete list of participating pharmacies, call the toll free number 1-877-266-1539 or access ESI's Pharmacy Locater at
+For a complete list of participating pharmacies, call the toll free number 1 (877) 804-4900 or access myMatrixx's extensive network at

 Early Return to Work Program

-CCCSIG has an established, proactive Early Return to Work Program that is designed to decrease costs of work related injuries by immediately providing a temporary work assignment (TWA) to the injured worker with district cooperation.
+CCCSIG has an established, proactive Early Return to Work Program that is designed to assist employees while decreasing costs of work related injuries by immediately providing a temporary work assignment (TWA) to the injured worker with district cooperation.
 The TWA allows the employee to remain in the workforce and usually prevents the need for a substitute employee.

 Nurse Case Manager

-The CCCSIG Nurse Case Manager assists our claims department with the on site case management of both general and catastrophic claims.
-The nurse consults with physicians and assists in reviewing treatment plans and helps facilitate optimal and efficient recovery by the injured employee.
+The CCCSIG Nurse Case Manager assists our claims department and districts with on site case management of both general and catastrophic claims.
+The nurse consults with physicians and assists in reviewing treatment plans and helps facilitate optimal and efficient recovery for the injured employee.